Damon Salvatore: Enzo St. John

 Damon first meets Enzo when he is captured by Augustine in 1953.
 Through being tortured together, Damon and Enzo quickly build a strong bond.
 After 5 years of captivity, they finally create an escape plan.
 Damon executed the plan and, failing to be able to also free Enzo, leaves him behind to die and escapes by himself.
 The pair are reunited decades later with Enzo vengeful and ready to kill Damon for leaving him behind.
 Damon is shocked to see Enzo, initially believing he had died.
 They soon rekindled their friendship and went on a killing spree together, alienating Damon from his friends in the process.
 This reunion is short lived as Enzo is killed by Damon's brother, Stefan, after finding out Damon had killed the love of Enzo's life after escaping from captivity without him.
 Their friendship is strained from this point on until the 8th season when Damon and Enzo are held in mental captivity together by a supernatural siren.
 They rebuild a friendship in this time together until Enzo is ultimately killed, yet again, by Damon's brother, Stefan.
-Many fans have speculated Damon and Enzo having a romantic connection at some point during their companionship during the series.